HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 new_parameter_value = old_parameter_value * (1 - value)
 ```

 `subpop_groups:` An optional list of lists specifying which subsets of subpopulations in subpop should share parameter values; when parameters are drawn from a distribution or fit to data.
-See [`subpop_groups`](intervention-templates.md#interventions-settings-groups) section below for more details.&#x20;
+See [`subpop_groups`](intervention-templates.md#interventions-settings-groups) section below for more details ;

 ### MultiPeriodModifier